Seminars and Events

 There are, of course, two sides to every story, but the above impression of the Malaysian judiciary has endured at home and lingered overseas notwithstanding a series of recent reforms and measures designed to restore the judiciary's reputation and the credibility of the Malaysian legal system.

-This talk, given by an insider, Zaki Tun Azmi, a recently retired and 'reformist' Chief Justice of Malaysia, will explore these issues and discuss, through questions and answers, his opinions of where the future might lie regarding the independence of the judiciary in his country, and ultimately the 'rule of law'.
+This talk, given by an insider, Zaki Tun Azmi, a recently retired and 'reformist' Chief Justice of Malaysia, explored these issues and discussed, through questions and answers, his opinions of where the future might lie regarding the independence of the judiciary in his country, and ultimately the 'rule of law'.

 About the speaker: